 Singapore High Court litigation

-- Representing a leading global supplier of remanufactured semiconductor equipment in a dispute with a competing local company over breach of a distribution agreement including a non-competition clause.
+- Represented a leading global supplier of remanufactured semiconductor equipment in a dispute with a competing local company over breach of a distribution agreement including a non-competition clause.

-- Representing a company in a dispute involving the sale and purchase of encrypted chips in high frequency and very high frequency military radios, involving Australian, Italian, Indonesian and Singapore elements.
+- Represented a company in a dispute involving the sale and purchase of encrypted chips in high frequency and very high frequency military radios, involving Australian, Italian, Indonesian and Singapore elements.

-- Acting for a bank in relation to misrepresentation and negligence claims by investors who had invested in a fund affected by the Madoff ponzi scheme.
+- Acted for a bank in relation to misrepresentation and negligence claims by investors who had invested in a fund affected by the Madoff ponzi scheme.

-- Acting for state-owned entities in relation to the enforcement of an English judgment against US$17 million of assets in Singapore.
+- Acted for state-owned entities in relation to the enforcement of an English judgment against US$17 million of assets in Singapore.

-- Acting for financial institutions in relation to a claim for the alleged unauthorised release of security held.
+- Acted for financial institutions in relation to a claim for the alleged unauthorised release of security held.

 - Represented a high-profile foreign personality against claims and enforcement action in Singapore by his government’s investment agency.